French Quarter Walking Tour, Charleston

 7) Dock Street Theatre

-The first North American theatrical production took place in Charleston in January 1735, when a traveling troupe performed Thomas Otway's "The Orphan" in the city's courtroom.
-This performance's success led to the construction of the Dock Street Theater, which reopened for the third time in 2010, after undergoing a $19 million, three-year restoration.
-It definitely exudes an artsy feel with its French influences, as it stares at the Huguenot Church across the street and is almost in the shadow of Saint Philip's.
+The very first theatrical production in North America took place in Charleston in January 1735, when a traveling troupe performed Thomas Otway's "The Orphan" in the city's courtroom.
+The performance's success led to the construction of the Dock Street Theater.

-Aside from hosting an active and highly regarded annual season by its resident stage company, the Dock Street Theatre has been the venue for numerous events during the Spoleto Festival over the decades and continues to do so.
-The wonderfully restored interior is worth checking out whether or not you plan to attend a show; simply step into the lobby and ask to have a look around.
+Aside from hosting an active and highly regarded annual season by its resident company, the Dock Street Theatre has given stage to numerous events over the decades including the Spoleto Festival.
+The wonderfully restored interior is worth checking out whether or not you plan to see a show; simply step into the lobby and ask to have a look around.

 Why You Should Visit:

-Just walking around the area is worth the trip (pure Charleston!), but this actually is a charming, snug (seats about 500), warm and overall remarkably comfortable theater, with acoustics that are easy on the ears.
+Merely walking around the area is worth the trip (pure Charleston!).
+The theater itself is just charming, snug (seating about 500), warm, and overall remarkably comfortable, with acoustics that are easy on the ears.
 Green velvet curtains and exquisite woodwork give it a New Orleans French Quarter feel.
-Also a great bathroom break spot if you're exploring the French Quarter on foot.
+Also, it's a great bathroom break spot if you're exploring the French Quarter on foot.

 Box Office Hours: